 - a.
 How is the region changing in terms of demographics, labor supply and occupational demand? - b.
 What special populations exist in the region, what is their magnitude, and what are the policy and service implications to meet the needs of these individuals? - B. Describe the development and implementation of sector initiatives for in-demand industry sectors or occupations for the planning region (§ 679.510(a)(1)(iii)).
 Plans must answer the following questions: - 1.
 How will the workforce partners convene employers, foundations and regional institutions to help lead sector partnerships and make coordinated investments? - 2.
-Identify the established and active industry sector partnerships in the region (as defined in Illinois' Next Generation Sector Strategies Guide6)? - 3.
-What other sector-based partnerships exist in the region?
-If any exist, are they business-led and what is their role in planning? - 4.
-What other public-private partnerships exist in the region that could support sector strategies and what is their role in planning? - 5.
-What neutral conveners with the capacity to help establish sector partnerships exist in the region and what is their role in planning?
+Identify the established and active sector partnerships in the region (as defined in Illinois' Next Generation Sector Strategies Guide)?
+If any exist, are they business-led and what is their role in WIOA planning? - 3.
+Identify any regional sector partnerships that are inactive or have disbanded since the prior planning cycle.
+What other public-private partnerships exist in the region that could support sector strategies and what is their role in planning? - 4.
+What neutral conveners with the capacity to help establish sector partnerships exist in the region and what is their role in planning? - C. As part of the 2022 modification, if needed, describe the impact of the pandemic on the ability to collect and analyze regional labor market information not mentioned in the previous sections.
+Include what steps, to the extent known, that will be taken over the next two years to adapt to the impact of the pandemic. - D. As part of the 2022 modification, describe how a workforce equity lens is incorporated into the local planning requirements for collecting and analyzing labor market information.